Grandparents, siblings and significant others can sign a Parenting Plan or have their wishes included in a Parenting Plan.

 Depending on your circumstances, it may not be safe or appropriate for a Parenting Plan to be in place.
 For example, if there is a history of family violence, sexual abuse, or drug & alcohol abuse by either or both parents, then a parenting plan may not provide your children with necessary safeguards to protect them from unhealthy or violent environments.

-In circumstances where family violence or abuse are evident, then you will most likely need to put enforceable orders in place that protect the safety of your children.
+In circumstances where family violence or abuse are evident, then you will most likely need to put enforceable orders in place to protect the safety of your children.

 Our professional team has the skills and knowledge necessary to guide you through this process.
 By seeking informed advice, you can make sure that you have appropriate safeguards in place for your children so that they can continue to develop a meaningful relationship with both parents (if appropriate) but within safe, and enforceable arrangements.